atakanaltok/awesome-useful-websites/README.md

 * https://bothelp.io/widget - Free chat button widget for website
 * https://www.certificateclaim.com/ (~$) - Digital service to create and send all kinds of certificates
 * https://respresso.io/ ($) - Manage your app’s localization texts, images, colors, fonts and more.
 Transform and deliver them automatically into your projects with a single click
+* https://www.bonanza.com/ - Online marketplace that empowers entrepreneurs to build a sustainable business based on repeat customers

 ### Finance